phir2-lab/metal_detector_msgs/README.md

 * calibration/ref : The desired reference value (when coils saturate)

 By default, these parameters are set to "1.0".
 The node also caps the readings to the reference value.
-In other words, it returns reading in the range of [0 - ref].
+In other words, it returns readings in the range of [0 - ref].

 The parameters can be set statically via the "detector.launch" file.
 Just change the <param> tags accordingly, as seen in the example below: